A Grammar of Model Analysis: Grama

 f0: ['x0', 'x1', 'x2'] -> ['y0']

-We’ll discuss these elements of a model more below; for now, note that we have three inputs ['x0', 'x1', 'x2']
+We’ll discuss these elements of a model more in later sections.
+For now, note that we have three inputs ['x0', 'x1', 'x2']

 that map to one output ['y0']